-ABC shows (so far): 20/20, The $100,000 Pyramid, Alex Inc., America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelor Winter Games, The Bachelorette, Black-ish, Celebrity Family Feud, Child Support, The Crossing, Dancing with the Stars, Deception, Designated Survivor, For the People, Fresh Off the Boat, The Gifted, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, Kevin (Probably) Saves the World, Marvel’s Agents of SHIELD, Marvel’s Inhumans, Match Game, The Middle, Modern Family, Once Upon a Time, Quantico, Roseanne, Scandal, Shark Tank, Speechless, Spitting Up Together, Station 19, Ten Days in the Valley, To Tell The Truth, The Toy Box, and What Would You Do?.
+ABC shows (so far): The $100,000 Pyramid, 20/20, 1969, The Alec Baldwin Show, America’s Funniest Home Videos, American Housewife, American Idol, The Bachelor, The Bachelorette, Black-ish, Bless This Mess, Celebrity Family Feud, Child Support, The Conners, Dancing with the Stars, Dancing with the Stars: Juniors, The Fix, For the People, Fresh Off the Boat, The Goldbergs, The Good Doctor, The Great American Baking Show, The Great Christmas Light Fight, Grey’s Anatomy, How to Get Away with Murder, The Kids Are Alright, Marvel’s Agents of SHIELD, Match Game, A Million Little Things, Modern Family, The Rookie, Schooled, Shark Tank, Single Parents, Speechless, Splitting Up Together, Station 19, To Tell the Truth, Videos After Dark, and Whiskey Cavalier.

-CW shows this season (so far): The 100, Arrow, Black Lightning, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, iZombie, Jane the Virgin, My Last Days, The Originals, Riverdale, Supergirl, Supernatural, Valor, and Whose Line Is It Anyway?.
+CW shows this season (so far): The 100, All American, Arrow, The Big Stage, Black Lightning, Burden of Truth, Charmed, The Code, Crazy Ex-Girlfriend, DC’s Legends of Tomorrow, Dynasty, The Flash, In the Dark, iZombie, Legacies, Masters of Illusion, My Last Days, Riverdale, Roswell New Mexico, Supergirl, and Supernatural.

-FOX shows this season (so far): 9-1-1, Beat Shazam, Bob’s Burgers, Brooklyn Nine-Nine, Empire, The Exorcist, Family Guy, The Four: Battle for Stardom, Ghosted, Gotham, Hell’s Kitchen, LA to Vegas, The Last Man on Earth, Lethal Weapon, Love Connection, Lucifer, MasterChef, MasterChef Junior, The Mick, New Girl, The Orville, Phenoms, The Resident, Showtime at the Apollo, The Simpsons, So You Think You Can Dance, Star, and The X-Files.
+FOX shows this season (so far): 9-1-1, Beat Shazam, Bob’s Burgers, The Cool Kids, Empire, Family Guy, The Gifted, Gordon Ramsay’s 24 Hours to Hell and Back, Gotham, Hell’s Kitchen, Jane the Virgin, Last Man Standing, Lethal Weapon, The Masked Singer, MasterChef, MasterChef Junior, Mental Samurai, The Orville, Paradise Hotel, The Passage, Proven Innocent, Rel, The Resident, The Simpsons, So You Think You Can Dance, and Star.

 Note: If you’re not seeing the updated charts, please try reloading the page.
 You can also view them here.